yodeee9/Nexa-Port/README.md

-# Moxie - AI Apartment Concierge
+# Nexa Port - AI Portfolio Management

-Moxie is an advanced AI-powered Apartment Concierge designed to revolutionize your apartment hunting experience.
+Nexa Port is an advanced AI-powered Portfolio Management system designed to revolutionize your portfolio management experience.
-By leveraging cutting-edge artificial intelligence, Moxie streamlines the often complex and time-consuming process of finding your ideal home.

 ## Features

-- **Personalized Apartment Search**: Moxie can search for apartments based on your specific needs and preferences.
-- **Safety Information**: Provides safety news and information about the city or neighborhood where you're interested in living.
-- **Automated Communication**: Ability to send emails to apartment owners or managers on your behalf.
+- **Portfolio Analysis**: Nexa Port provides a comprehensive analysis of your portfolio, including its performance, risk, and return.
+- **Investment Strategy**: Nexa Port provides a comprehensive analysis of your portfolio, including its performance, risk, and return.-

 ## How to Deploy